Your sixth graders are guaranteed to have plenty of ideas to write about using these engaging sixth grade writing prompts.

 35. The phrase between a rock and a hard place refers to making a decision where both outcomes are difficult.
 Write about a time you were stuck between a rock and a hard place.

-36. Share a memory about your favorite vacation.
+36. Share a memory of your favorite vacation.

 38. Write an instructional manual for middle schoolers teaching how to play your favorite board game.